 My PPT has been used in the kitchen is not easy to clean because the way the hole in the liners are not accessible.
 This is serious issue if, for example, a piece of raw meat get stuck there and could contaminated the blade.
 The full Reeve Integral Locks are the best lock for checking your folding for any debris.
 I would have preferred solid titanium liners without that hidden cheese holes which ask for special maintenance starting by unscrewing the slabs to get full access and complete cleaning.

 So in a wrap, the PPT is a compact hard user with very high performances featured by great ergos.
 It has a really strong character (it feels like it has been done for some Hell’s Angel fan) but once deployed it will pierce and cut with high reliability.
 Once the PPT is entering the game: this is serious business.
-For the record Fred Perrin was often one of the knifemakers going faithfully to bikers gathering.
-Bikers love La Griffe as a neckknife is handy on a ride.
+For the record being represented to bikers gathering, bikers love La Griffe and various neckknife which are handy on a ride.
 So it’s easy to understand some DNA in the PPT design.